Autumn in Vienna: Art, Design and Music

 There’s nothing like a modern twist to the classical music that fills the city’s streets to finish up the autumn.
 Wien Modern is in its 32nd year and only seems to grow bigger with each edition.
 Perhaps fittingly, the theme for this year’s event is growth.
 Spread out numerous over evenings in the month of November, expect to see some of the biggest names in contemporary classical music, put on troupes like the ORF Vienna Radio Symphony Orchestra and the Vienna Symphony Orchestra at some of the city’s best venues including the Wiener Kozerthaus and Klangforum Wien.
 Tickets will be available online from early September.

-If music is what brings you to Vienna, we’d highly recommend taking Insight Cities’ rather delightful The Habsburgs: Patrons of Music from Baroque to Classic Tour.
+If music is what brings you to Vienna, we’d highly recommend taking Insight Cities’ rather delightful Vienna: City of Music Tour.
 This three hour, scholar-led walk allows visitors a unique musical introduction into the heart of Vienna.

 Food and Drink